nais/doc/docs/how-to-guides/secrets/workload.md

-# Use a secret in your workloads
+# Use a secret in your workload

 This how-to guide shows you how to reference and use a [secret](../../explanation/secrets.md) in your [workload](../../explanation/workloads/README.md).